zoneout215/asreview-makita-multiprocessing/bareMetal/README.md

 ## Run simulation

-To parallelize your `jobs.sh` file, we need to split it into blocks that can be parallelized.
+To parallelize your `jobs.sh` file, first, we need to split it into blocks that can be parallelized.
 The `split-file.py` is inherited from and inspired by the Kubernetes implementation,
 and is was written by [Abel Siquera](https://github.com/abelsiqueira).